MicrosoftDocs/SupportArticles-docs/Exchange/ExchangeServer/migration/subscription-wasnt-found-for-user-error.md

 description: Describes the resolution to the Exchange error "A subscription wasn't found for this user" when trying to migrate a public batch folder.
 ---

-# Exchange error (A subscription wasn’t found for this user) when migrating a public folder batch
+# Error (A subscription wasn’t found for this user) when migrating a public folder batch

 ## Symptoms

-When you try to migrate a public folder batch, the batch enters into a failed or “SyncedWithError” state.
+When you migrate a public folder from Exchange Server to Exchange Online, the migration batch, one or more users enter into a failed or “SyncedWithError” state.
 When you select the migration user in the Exchange admin center (EAC), you see the following warning message:

 > The subscription for the migration user MLPF3 couldn’t be loaded.
 The following error was encountered: A subscription wasn’t found for this user.